NethServer/ns8-docs/nethvoice.rst

 * `MariaDB <https://mariadb.org/>`_: a popular open source relational database
 * `Tancredi <https://nethesis.github.io/tancredi>`_: a phone provisioning engine ideal for internet deployments

-NethVoice is a full-feature integrate voice, video, mobile and corporate information systems.
+NethVoice is a full-feature integrate voice, video, mobile communication systems.

 You can install multiple NethVoice instances on the same node from the :ref:`software_center-section`, but the module requires ref:`NethVoice proxy <nethvoice_proxy-section>` already configured and running.